← Back to Knowledge Graph

 Continue Exploring

-[[Negativity Dominance]] — The biological principle: bad is stronger than good
+[[Negativity Dominance]] — The biological principle that makes bad stronger than good across all domains

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book